paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-108-department-of-defense-schools.md

 **(f) Cooperative Research and Development Agreements.—**

-(1) In engaging in research and development projects pursuant to subsection (a) of [section 2358 of this title](./chapter-139-research-and-development.md#section-2358) by a contract, cooperative agreement, or grant pursuant to subsection (b)(1) of such section, the Secretary may enter into such contract or cooperative agreement or award such grant through the National Defense University.
+(1) In engaging in research and development projects pursuant to subsection (a) of [section 4001 of this title](./chapter-301-research-and-engineering-generally.md#section-4001) by a contract, cooperative agreement, or grant pursuant to subsection (b)(1) of such section, the Secretary may enter into such contract or cooperative agreement or award such grant through the National Defense University.

 (2) The National Defense University shall be considered a Government-operated Federal laboratory for purposes of section 12 of the Stevenson-Wydler Technology Innovation Act of 1980 ([15 U.S.C.
 3710a](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section3710a&num=0&edition=prelim)).

 ### Statutory Notes

-#### Amendment of Subsection (f)(1)
-Pub.
-L. 116–283, div.
-A, title XVIII, §§ 1801(d), 1841(e)(1), Jan.
-1, 2021, 134 Stat.
-4244, 4155, provided that, effective Jan.
-1, 2022, with additional provisions for delayed implementation and applicability of existing law, subsection (f)(1) of this section is amended by striking “section 2358” and inserting “section 4001”.
-See 2021 Amendment note below.

 #### Amendments
 2021—Subsec. (f)(1).
 Pub.
 L. 116–283 substituted “section 4001” for “section 2358”.